David99-MC/CGS_Project_Term_1/README.md

 # RPG_AnimationSystem
-# This repo is dedicated to learn and apply advanced Character movement in an RPG, such as climbing :) Details to be added as I learn
+# This project is used to further extend my gameplay programming knowledge in an RPG :) Details to be added as I learn